astraut-solutions/easy-risk-register/docs/SECURITY.md

 ### Data Encryption

-Persisted risk data can be encrypted in browser local storage (optional, user-enabled):
+The app includes optional passphrase-based encryption for the **local persisted UI state** (optional, user-enabled):
 - Uses browser crypto APIs (no custom crypto): PBKDF2 (SHA-256) to derive an AES-GCM key from a user passphrase
 - AES-GCM uses a randomly generated 12-byte initialization vector (IV) per encryption
 - Encrypted values are stored as a JSON payload (`{ v: 1, ivB64, ctB64 }`) under the persisted store key